linux4sam/egt/docs/src/started.md

 build a complete SDK and target filesystem for a board, follow the instructions found in that project's [README](https://www.linux4sam.org/bin/view/Linux4SAM/PokyBuild#How_to_build_Poky_for_AT91).

+Run the SDK script to install it.
+Then:

+@code{.unparsed}
+cd path_to_egt_folder
+source /opt/poky-atmel/4.0.3/environment-setup-armv5e-poky-linux-gnueabi
+./autogen.sh
+./configure $CONFIGURE_FLAGS --prefix=path_to_install_folder
+make -j $(nproc)
+make install
+@endcode

+All files necessary for the target (applications, library, includes and shared resources) are installed in path_to_install_folder.

 @section started_windows Building for Windows